 7. What is the financial implication of this affiliation?

 We do not anticipate any significant cost increases for this collaboration as these are currently funded positions and programs.
-There will be opportunities to examine any duplicate activities to determine if the training programs can be operated more effectively..
+Opportunities to examine any duplicate activities to determine if the training programs can be operated more effectively will be explored.

-8. Each partner has important teaching and research relationships in health education, how will these change?
+8. Each partner has important teaching and research relationships in health education; how will these relationships change?

-Currently students from the University of Arizona’s College of Medicine Phoenix have rotations at MIHS and Dignity Health.
-Additionally, Creighton School of Medicine sends about 90 students to complete their final two years on their campus at St. Joseph’s and Creighton School of Pharmacy sends 20 students.
-We do not anticipate these opportunities to be decreased or diminished.
-In fact by potentially expanding Graduate Medical Education (residency training) opportunities may increase.
+Prior to the Alliance, students from the University of Arizona’s College of Medicine in Phoenix have rotations at Valleywise Health and Dignity Health.
+Additionally, Creighton School of Medicine sends about 90 students to complete their final two years on their campus at St. Joseph’s Medical Center, and Creighton School of Pharmacy sends 20 students.
+These opportunities have not decreased or diminished.
+In fact, by expanding residency and fellowship training opportunities have increased.
 The same holds to students in other medical schools and health education including nursing and other allied health fields.
-Similarly we expect the ability to collaborate with other research institutions to grow.
+Similarly, we expect the ability to collaborate with other research institutions to grow.

-9. How will faculty’s relationship change with the affiliation?
+9. How will faculty’s relationship change with the Alliance?

-We do not expect to see a material decrease in faculty and even expect to see an expansion as GME programs increase, to include residency and fellowship programs.
-As faculty are involved with students of other institutions we expect to see continued faculty appointments with the relevant institutions including but not limited to Creighton University, University of Arizona, Arizona State University, Mayo Clinic and Midwestern University.
+We have not experienced a material decrease in faculty and expect to see expansion as GME programs increase, to include residency and fellowship programs.
+As faculty are involved with students of other institutions, we expect to see continued faculty appointments with relevant institutions including but not limited to Arizona State University, Creighton University, Mayo Clinic and Midwestern University and University of Arizona.

-10. Will faculty’s employment change as a result of this affiliation?
+10. Has faculty’s employment changed as a result of this Alliance?

 The partnership does not include any provision to change employment status, other than some centralization of academic administrative activities.

-11. Will residents’ employment change as a result of this partnership?
+11. Has residents’ employment changed as a result of this partnership?

-The Alliance will work toward being the employer of Alliance residents in order to achieve parity of total compensation across the institutions.
-We anticipate there will be a transition of employment period.
+The Alliance has worked towards being the employer of Alliance residents to achieve parity of total compensation across the institution.

-12. Will this affiliation definitely mean a 4-year Creighton University School of Medicine campus at St. Joseph’s?
+12. Will this Alliance mean a four-year Creighton University School of Medicine campus at St. Joseph’s Medical Center?

-The alliance will provide the foundation for the potential that Creighton University School of Medicine will enhance its current campus at St. Joseph’s to a full four-year medical school in the next 5 to 7 years.
-Currently Creighton University School of Medicine Regional Campus at St. Joseph’s provides 3rd and 4th year medical students the training they need to become physicians.
-There are 42 third-year and 42 fourth-year students currently on the campus.
+The Alliance provides the foundation for the potential that Creighton University School of Medicine to enhance its current campus at St. Joseph’s to a full four-year medical school planned to open in 2021.
+Currently, Creighton University School of Medicine Regional Campus at St. Joseph’s currently provides third- and fourth-year medical students the training they need to become physicians.

-13. Will this affiliation definitely mean a new nursing school in Phoenix?
+13. Will this Alliance result in a new nursing school in Phoenix?

-14. How will the people of Arizona benefit from this affiliation?
+14. How will the people of Arizona benefit from this Alliance?

-The initial goal is to bring together the strengths of each residency program and thereby raise the quality of the combined programs.
-This is a clear example of the “sum being greater than the parts”.
-We will then be able to recruit the “best and brightest” to our training programs who potentially will serve and stay in Arizona.
+The first goal of the Alliance was to bring together the strengths of each residency program and thereby raise the quality of the combined programs- a clear example of the “sum being greater than the parts.”
+The second goal is to recruit the “best and brightest” to our training programs who will potentially serve and stay in Arizona.

-Today, Arizona ranks 32nd in active MDs per 100,000 Arizonans.
-As the Alliance matures, our goal is to expand training opportunities by way of residencies, fellowships and medical student slots.
-Because they train here, Arizona would be more likely to retain some of these trainees in the region.
-Additionally, the Alliance will pursue expanded development of training and education programs in nursing, allied health and pharmacy that could all benefit Arizonans.
+In 2017, Arizona ranked 32nd in active medical doctors (MD) per 100,000 Arizonans.
+As the Alliance matures, our goal is to expand training opportunities by way of residencies, fellowships, and medical student clerkship and education opportunities.
+Because they train here, Arizona will be more likely to retain some of these medical students and residents in the region.
+Additionally, the Alliance continues to pursue expanded development of training and education programs in nursing, allied health and pharmacy to benefit all Arizonans.

 15. Does this agreement include clinical growth opportunities?

-This alliance relates to training and there are no planned joint clinical expansions contained in this particular agreement.
-The Alliance will provide opportunities to develop more specialty training programs that could assist members in developing new clinical services.
+This Alliance relates to training; no planned joint clinical expansions are contained in this agreement.
+The Alliance provides additional opportunities to develop more specialty training programs that will assist members in developing new clinical services.